Starignus/PythonPractise/Week1/Python/Python_week1.md

 #### About Python Language

-Remember that you are intelligent and you can learn, but the computer is simple and very fast, but can not learn by itself.
-Therefore, in order for you to communicate instructions to the computer it is easier for you to learn a computer Language (e.g. Python) than for the computer to learn English.
+Remember that you are intelligent, and you can learn, but the computer is simple and very fast, but can not learn by itself.
+Therefore, for you to communicate instructions on the computer, it is easier for you to learn a computer Language (e.g. Python) than for the computer to learn English.

 Python can be **easy to pick up and friendly to learn**.
 [Python](https://www.python.org/) is a **general-purpose** interpreted , interactive, object-oriented, and high-level programming language.
 It was created by Guido van Rossum during 1985- 1990.
 There are two main python versions: 2.7 and 3.
-For this course we will use 2.7 since it is the most common or popular used.
+For this course, we will use 2.7 since it is the most common or popular used.

 #### Basic Practise

-Let's get familiar with python by playing in the terminal in the interactive mode (you type a line at a time and the interpreter responds).
+Let's get familiar with Python by playing in the terminal in the interactive mode (you type a line at a time, and the interpreter responds).
 You invoke the interpreter and brings up the following prompt:

 ``` python
 $python